-The content of this evidence review was up-to-date on 24 March 2020.
-See summaries of product characteristics (SPCs), British national formulary (BNF) or the MHRA or NICE websites for up-to-date information.
+The content of this evidence review was up to date on 24 March 2020.
+New evidence may have been published since then.
+See summaries of product characteristics (SPCs), British national formulary (BNF) or the MHRA or NICE websites for up-to-date prescribing information.

 In March 2020, the French Health Ministry issued advice to avoid using non-steroidal anti-inflammatory drugs (NSAIDs) to treat symptoms of COVID-19 because these medicines might aggravate the infection.
 In response to these concerns, the MHRA issued a Central alerting system (CAS) alert in which the NHS England Medical Director, Professor Stephen Powis, advised using paracetamol in preference to ibuprofen in people with confirmed or suspected COVID-19, while acknowledging there is limited evidence that ibuprofen is either safe or harmful in these people.
 In view of the current lack of clarity the Commission on Human Medicines (an advisory body of the MHRA) and NICE were asked to review the evidence.